 Having “hard water” means that your water supply contains high levels of minerals like calcium and magnesium.
 While hard water is generally harmless to drink, it can damage your boiler and clog your pipes, which are expensive to repair or replace (a new boiler can cost as much as $10,000!).
-To prevent these problems, it’s important to identify and remove hard water by installing a water softener.
-Use these steps to test for hard water.
+To prevent these problems, use these steps to test for hard water.

 Fill your plastic bottle with about 10 ounces of water from your kitchen sink.
 Add about a teaspoon of liquid dish soap, close the plastic bottle and give it a good shake.
 If the soap foams up naturally, you probably don’t have hard water and can end your test at this point.
 If it doesn’t foam, but instead forms a milky film at the top of the bottle, hard water could be an issue and you need to continue the test.